I am Finn Mooney, a commercial and wedding photographer based in Ireland.

 The size and performance of the mirrorless system allows me to position myself closer to people and I find that they are less aware of me.

-I also like the retro-style design of the system and I love gear which has manual-based operations.
+I also like the retro-style design of the system and I love gear that has manual-based operations.
 I really like the aperture ring being directly on most FujiFilm lenses as I only shoot full manual mode for everything.

 The majority of the time I shoot with prime lenses.